Gems (GEM) Price Hits $0.0003 on Exchanges

 Buying and Selling Gems

-It is usually not possible to purchase alternative cryptocurrencies such as Gems directly using U.S. dollars.
-Investors seeking to acquire Gems should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Gems directly using US dollars.
+Investors seeking to acquire Gems should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gems using one of the aforementioned exchanges.

 Receive News & Updates for Gems Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gems and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.